Dr. med. Dirk Manski

 Indications for Intravenous Urography

-The indications for intravenous urography are being pushed back by computed tomography (native or with contrast media), which is superior in terms of sensitivity and specificity in almost every question.
+The indications for intravenous urography are being pushed back by computed tomography (native or with contrast medium), which is superior in terms of sensitivity and specificity in almost every question.
 Without the availability of computed tomography, urography is a diagnostic option in the following situations: nephrolithiasis, gross hematuria, recurrent urinary tract infections, nephrolithiasis, urinary retention, urothelial carcinoma of bladder, upper urinary tract carcinoma, renal trauma, and urinary tract malformations.

 Intravenous urography: KUB plain film (left) and KUB after 12 min (right): right distal ureteral stone (arrow) in a small ureterocele.
-The contrast media is eliminated without signs of obstruction.
+The contrast medium is eliminated without signs of obstruction.
 With kind permission, Dr. R. Gumpinger, Kempten.

 figure i.v. urography with a right distal ureteral stone